foxbit19/ceh-notes/extra/tools.md

 - `DNSrecon` - DNS recoinnaissance tool
 - `Svmap` - network scanner for SIP (Session Initiator Protocol) similar to nmap
 - `Ettercap` is a comprehensive suite for man-in-the-middle attacks.
 It features sniffing of live connections, content filtering on the fly, and many other interesting tricks.
 It supports active and passive dissection of many protocols and includes many features for network and host analysis.
-- `betterCAP` - the Swiss Army knife for WiFi, Bluetooth Low Energy, wireless HID hijacking and IPv4 and IPv6 networks reconnaissance and MITM attacks
 - `Xplico` - is a network forensics analysis tool (NFAT), which is a software that reconstructs the contents of acquisitions performed with a packet sniffer (e.g. Wireshark, tcpdump, Netsniff-ng).
 - `AnDOSid` - is an android tool that you can use to launch DoS attacks from your mobile phone
 - `whonix` - is software designed to preserve privacy and anonymity by helping users run applications anonymously
-- `FaceNiff` - is an Android app that allows you to sniff and intercept web session profiles over the WiFi
-- `reaver` - performs a brute force attack against an access point’s WiFi Protected Setup pin number
 - `suricata` - threat detection engine
-- `WIBR`+ - WIfi BRuteforce is an application for testing of security of the wpa wpa2 psk wifi networks
 - `DerbNSpoof` - DNS Spoofing tool made in Python 3 with Scapy
 - `Cain and Abel` - password recovery tool for Microsoft Windows.
 It could recover many kinds of passwords using methods such as network packet sniffing, cracking various password hashes by using methods such as dictionary attacks, brute force and cryptanalysis attacks
 - `Robber` - tool to manage DLL